KDE/krita/krita/data/profiles/elles-icc-profiles/plain-text-README-for-elles-well-behaved-icc-profiles.txt

     Download and unpack the code, notes, licences, and profiles.
     Make whatever modifications you want to make to the code and the profile names, descriptions, copyright information, and so on.

-    If you do modify the code, please respect the GNU General Public License, version 2 (or later) license (https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+    If you do modify the code, please respect the GPL2.0+ copyright.

     If you modify the code in such a way as to make modified profiles, please remove my name from the file name and the profile description and copyright, and put in your own information.

-    If you directly modify the profiles themselves, please respect the Creative Commons V3 unported BY-SA copyright (https://creativecommons.org/licenses/by-sa/3.0/legalcode).
+    If you directly modify the profiles themselves, please respect the Creative Commons V3 unported BY-SA copyright.

     It should be obvious from the examples provided how to code up additional ICC profiles if there's another working space that you want, that doesn't have primaries and/or white points and/or tone response curves as provided in the current code.
 But if there's a profile that you want added, send me an email and I'll see if I can add the profile.